korakoss/minicompiler/NOTES.md

 After finishing it, without further ado I plan to create the typing for primitive types (maybe only booleans before we have printing, for strings).
 Then, clean up code, and then, do the type system.
 Afterwards, we should probably collect our forces, get the whole v1 version together

-## Parsing

-- parsing func calls in expressions
-    - how do we check func call correctness?
-        - should we just leave that for later (when typechecking)?
-    - DECISION: for now, the plan is: user must implement function calls before the main stuff
-        - later version: I think we should have a main() entry point
-- we need to keep track of variables or something in the frame
-- **NOTE:** for now, all of the above was solved by instead distinguishing funccalls by the ( after them

-- make scripts that show tokens, then AST, then assembly, then run

-## Compiling
-(...)

-First, just 1-var calls

 # v1 plans